UAPB visits Bethune-Cookman after French's 31-point outing

 Arkansas-Pine Bluff Golden Lions (7-11, 3-2 SWAC) at Bethune-Cookman Wildcats (6-11, 2-2 SWAC)

+The Wildcats are 4-1 on their home court.
+Bethune-Cookman is eighth in the SWAC with 20.4 defensive rebounds per game led by Kevin Davis averaging 3.8.

-The Golden Lions are 3-2 against conference opponents.
-UAPB has a 5-7 record in games decided by 10 or more points.
+The Golden Lions are 3-2 against SWAC opponents.
+UAPB allows 68.1 points to opponents and has been outscored by 3.8 points per game.

-The Wildcats and Golden Lions face off Monday for the first time in SWAC play this season.
+The Wildcats and Golden Lions square off Monday for the first time in SWAC play this season.

 TOP PERFORMERS: Zion Harmon is shooting 40.4% and averaging 13.9 points for the Wildcats.
-French is averaging 1.8 made 3-pointers over the last 10 games for Bethune-Cookman.
+Marcus Garrett is averaging 12.9 points over the last 10 games for Bethune-Cookman.

-Chris Greene is shooting 33.7% from beyond the arc with 1.9 made 3-pointers per game for the Golden Lions, while averaging 10.6 points.
-Shaun Doss is shooting 38.9% and averaging 16.3 points over the last 10 games for UAPB.
+Shaun Doss is averaging 16.3 points and 1.6 steals for the Golden Lions.
+Kylen Milton is averaging 13.1 points over the last 10 games for UAPB.

 LAST 10 GAMES: Wildcats: 3-7, averaging 69.4 points, 28.3 rebounds, 10.2 assists, 7.6 steals and 2.4 blocks per game while shooting 41.2% from the field.
 Their opponents have averaged 80.8 points per game.